Hong Kong, China Lacrosse Association

-The Hong Kong, China Lacrosse Association (formerly Hong Kong Lacrosse Association) is the governing body of lacrosse in Hong Kong.
+The Hong Kong, China Lacrosse Association (HKLA; 中國香港棍網球總會) is the governing body of lacrosse in Hong Kong.
 Founded in 1993, HKLA is a member Of World Lacrosse, Asia Pacific Lacrosse Union (APLU), as well as Sports Federation & Olympic Committee Hong Kong, China (SF&OC).

 The representative teams organized by the association regularly participates in international and regional tournaments, both in Field lacrosse and Box Lacrosse.